Australian banks, led by CBA, set to return record $15 bln cash to investors

 At Credit Suisse, senior banking analyst Jarrod Martin expects about A$26 billion in buybacks from the four banks in the next two fiscal years.

 BofA Securities banking analyst James Ellis said the big Australian banks are not only attractive economic recovery stories but also offer enticing dividend yields.
-The Big Four offer an expected dividend yield of about 4.4% compared with 2.8% for the broader Australian market, according to Eikon data.
+The Big Four offer an expected dividend yield of about 4.4% compared with 2.8% for the broader Australian market (.AXJO), according to Eikon data.

 Our Standards: The Thomson Reuters Trust Principles.